slatedocs/slate/source/metype.html.md

 * User Generated Content (UGC) - An iframe/widget for users to submit their user generated content.
 * Single Sign On (SSO) - A service for users to login universally on a website.
 * Story Reactions - An iframe/widget for users to respond/react to contents on a page.
+* Bookmarks - An API for users to save urls to be read later

 ## Vision